naveenkumarvr/learning_go/learning_by_doing/databases/db-withorm/readme.md

 This section covers
 - What is ORM, why we need it
 - How to use ORM to Connect and interact with DB
+- Example to connect with DB using GORM

 ## What is ORM Why we need it
 - ORM stands for **Object Relational Mapping**